Skip to content

 How to Check if LSA Protection is On

-You can easily check if LSA Protection is on in Windows 11 by using the Event Viewer tool to look at your system’s logs.
+You can check if LSA Protection is on in Windows 11 using the Event Viewer, a tool that shows your computer’s activity logs.
+This lets you see if this security feature is running to keep your system safe.

 1. Open Event Viewer: Click the Start button, type eventvwr.msc, and press Enter.